Greginkansas/-openhab-openhab1wiki/Wemo-Binding.md

     wemo="<UDN>;[<channel-type>]"

-If you are not shure about your WeMo devices UDN, have a look into openHAB logfile.
+You can find your WeMo devices' UDN in your openHAB logfile.
 The Binding lists all discovered WeMo devices at start.

 The channel type of your item definition is **optional**, it will default to channel type "**state**".
 The following channel types are possible for Insight switch devices: